moesay/RISC-V32/README.md

-# RISC-V RV32I Implementation
+# RISC-V RV32IM Implementation
-_Yet another RV32I Implementation?
+_Yet another RV32IM Implementation?
 Yes, also for educational/practicing purposes.
 I know that you already know about it, but this is the README.md, I have to explain the project_ :( . \*grabs the mic\*

 ## Overview
-This project implements a fully functional RISC-V RV32I ISA processor in Verilog/SystemVerilog, featuring:
+This project implements a fully functional RISC-V RV32IM ISA processor in Verilog/SystemVerilog, featuring:
 * __Complete RV32I ISA support__: All base integer instructions
+* __Complete RV32M ISA support__: All Integer Division and Multiplication instructions
 * __Single-cycle architecture__: Simple and efficient design
 * __Modular design__: Clean separation of components
 * __Comprehensive verification__: Extensive testbench suite